SAP-samples/btp-cf-cap-multitenant-susaas/mission/dc-overview/README.md

 ## Benefits

-Following a mulitenant Software as a Service approach as covered by this mission, customers and partners can develop and monetize their own software solutions integrating with SAP solutions (like SAP S/4HANA) or SAP BTP service offerings.
+Following a multitenant Software as a Service approach as covered by this mission, customers and partners can develop and monetize their own software solutions integrating with SAP solutions (like SAP S/4HANA) or SAP BTP service offerings.

 Compared to traditional deployments to a customer's on-premise infrastructure this approach is much faster, simpler and leads to minimal marginal costs the more customers are onboarded.